tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 One-Handed

-When you roll a critical hit with this weapon, deal 2d4 extra fire damage after the crit damage has been rolled (champion: extra 6d4 damage; epic: extra 10d4 damage).
+When you roll a critical hit with this weapon, deal 2d4 extra fire damage after the crit damage has been rolled, extra 6d4 damage at champion tier, and extra 10d4 damage at epic tier.

 _Curse:_ When you roll a natural 1 or a critical hit against an enemy that resists fire with this weapon, you take double the extra fire damage instead of applying it to the target.